Wall Street's momentum swings back as stocks, yields tick up

 Besides stocks, the optimism about an eventual acceleration for the economy and another round of stimulus have also helped push Treasury yields up sharply recently.

-The yield on the 10-year Treasury climbed back to 1.11% from 1.08% late Friday.
+The yield on the 10-year Treasury climbed to 1.09% from 1.08% late Friday.
 Higher rates could eventually add pressure on stocks, underscoring more how expensive stocks have become relative to the profits that companies are producing.

 But some areas of the stock market could benefit, including banks.
 Higher rates and a healthier economy would allow them to earn bigger profits from making loans.

-Bank of America was down 0.7% after flipping between small losses and gains after reporting a weaker profit for the last three months of 2020 than a year earlier, but still above analysts' expectations.
+Bank of America was up 1.5% after flipping between small losses and gains after reporting a weaker profit for the last three months of 2020 than a year earlier, but still above analysts' expectations.
 The bank also said expectations for a healing economy mean it doesn't need to hold onto as much in reserves to cover for potentially bad loans.

 Goldman Sachs, State Street and Halliburton also reported stronger results for the end of 2020 than analysts expected as earnings reporting season picks up pace.
 Wall Street is expecting a relatively weak showing across the S&P 500 this time around, with another sharp drop in earnings per share.
 But analysts expect growth to rebound powerfully through 2021.